Universal Predictors for Mixing Time more than Liouvillian Gap

-{\em Discussion---} By using the double-space mapping, we directly connected the mixing time to the Liouvillian gap and the trace norm of the lowest excited states.
+{\em Discussion.---} In this Letter, using a doubled-space mapping, we directly connect the mixing time to the Liouvillian gap and the trace-norm factors of the decaying eigenmodes of the Liouvillian.
 This connection provides a clear requirement for achieving fast and rapid mixing.
 This framework also explains previous findings that mixing time in open systems depends on both the Liouvillian gap and the localization length of the eigenstates \cite{Haga_2021}.
 Our analysis shows that this is because localization properties directly affect the trace norm of the eigenstates, which in turn influences the mixing time.

-We analyzed the mixing time in both the strong and weak dissipation regimes, where the Liouvillian gap and trace norm can be calculated straightforwardly using perturbation theory.
+We analyze the mixing time in both the strong and weak dissipation regimes, where the Liouvillian gap and trace norm can be calculated straightforwardly using perturbation theory.
 This analysis not only simplifies the problem but also reveals general conditions for fast and rapid mixing.

-These findings are crucial for assessing the efficiency of quantum algorithms and state preparation using dissipative evolution.
-The general conditions we identified can be used to design specific forms of the Lindblad operator to more efficiently prepare desired quantum states.
+We stress that our universality refers to the \emph{mixing time}, rather than to the full relaxation dynamics of typical states.
+Mixing time is a worst-case quantity: it requires \emph{all} initial states to approach the steady state and is therefore controlled by the slowest decaying mode accessible to some initial state.
+Physically relevant states can relax faster when their overlap with this mode is small or absent.
+Our framework therefore predicts worst-case mixing while allowing state-dependent faster relaxation.